James City Service

 FOG, especially grease (fats that are solid and stable at room temperature) dissolved in a warm and/or soapy liquid may not appear harmful.
 When released into the sewer system that liquid cools down significantly, the grease/fats come out of solution, adhere on the pipe surface and you truly have a recipe for disaster.
 Sewer lines meet at and dump into lift stations, normally positioned right in your neighborhoods, where small amounts of FOG collect and can become a serious threat to your community’s health.
 This FOG solidifies and creates huge grease mats on the surface of our sewer lift stations that impedes their function of removing sewer effluent from your home or place of business and giving you a healthy living environment.
 These mats of FOG can actually shut the station down, resulting in very expensive emergency responses and maintenance to restore normal sewerage flow.
 If the problem is serious enough, sanitary sewer lines can backup even to the point of threatening your home.

+What kind of problems can occur from a grease blockage in my neighborhood line?
 FOG gets into your sewer system from household drains, as well as from poorly maintained grease traps in restaurants and other businesses.
 Sanitary sewer lines (SSLs) blocked by FOG can cause major problems such as:

 - Raw, septic sewage backing up into your home or your neighbor’s home.